ZhengmzLab/scAIR-pipeline/README.md

-# scAIR-pipeline is specifically coded for scAIR (single cell ATAC/Interactome/RNA) methods, based on ScSmOP.
+# scAIR-pipeline is specifically coded by Kai Jing for scAIR (single cell ATAC/Interactome/RNA) methods, based on ScSmOP.

 ---